wischmcj/MyChartWebScraper/README.md

 * The lack of analytics tools (particularly day to day change tracking)
 * The mutablility of historical data

-This web scraper aims to solve these porblems by pulling data from the MyChart website and logging results in an append only datastore (google sheets).
+This web scraper aims to solve these problems by pulling data from the MyChart website and logging results in an append only datastore (google sheets).

-## Getting Started
+Example output data can be seen (here)[https://tinyurl.com/yc5v9rxs]

 ### Dependencies